Table of Contents

 With an Office 365 for Business account, users can open a document directly from within an Office iOS app (Word, etc.) to edit it, and seamlessly check it back in to NetDocuments.
 This integration can also be used to create a new document within the app.

-NOTE: NetDocuments supports the latest two versions of iOS with this app.
+Note: NetDocuments supports iOS 11+ with this app.

 - Swipe from left or tap the triple bar icon to view navigation options.